-The PhD program in second language acquisition (SLA) is administered by the Department of Second Language Studies.
-The graduate faculty of the program is interdisciplinary-drawn not only from the SLS department but also from faculty in the Departments of East Asian Languages and Literatures, Educational Psychology, English, Hawaiian and Indo-Pacific Languages and Literatures, Languages and Literatures of Europe and the Americas, Linguistics, and Psychology.
-The SLA PhD is a WICHE approved program.
-The University also offers an MA in ESL (see the "Second Language Studies" section within the Colleges of Arts and Sciences for more information).
+The PhD program in second language acquisition (SLA) is administered by the Department of English as a Second Language.
+The graduate faculty of the program is interdisciplinary-drawn not only from the ESL department but also from faculty in the Departments of Teaching Education and Curriculum Studies, East Asian Languages and Literatures, Educational Psychology, English, European Languages and Literature, Hawaiian and Indo-Pacific Languages, Linguistics, and Psychology.
+The University also offers an MA in ESL (see the "English as a Second Language" section within the Colleges of Arts and Sciences for more information).